mwaverecycling/I2CPP/README.md

 # I2CPP

-A C++ Library for interfacing with I2C Devices on Linux systems, particularly aimed at microcontrollers like Raspberry Pi and Beaglebone
+A C++ Library for interfacing with I2C Devices on Linux systems, particularly aimed at microcontrollers such as Raspberry Pi and Beaglebone.

 ## Usage Example